Grup-d-Ecologia-dels-Canvis-Ambientals/ionic_balance_control/README.md

 ## Description

-This repository contains a function created for water chemical analysis quality assessment, based on ionic balance to detect potentially inaccurate measurements.
+This repository contains a function created for water chemical analysis quality assessment based on ionic balance to detect potentially inaccurate measurements.

-The function assigns two quality flags according to a ionic balance threshold determined by a user-defined parameter ('high-quality' and 'low-quality') and a third flag ('no ionic balance data'), when required information is missing.
+The function assigns two quality flags according to an ionic balance threshold determined by a user-defined parameter ('high-quality' and 'low-quality') and a third flag ('no ionic balance data') when required information is missing.

 ## Arguments